kestra-io/docs/docs/developer-guide/triggers/flow.md

 ::: warning
-If you provide invalid input, the flow will be created and already state as FAILED!
-Since there is no task started, you can't log any reason visible on the ui.
+If you provide an invalid input, the flow will be created and already state as FAILED!
+Since no task is started, you cannot log any reason visible on the ui.
-So you will need to go to server log to understand the error
+So you will need to go to the server logs to understand the error.
 :::

 ### `conditions`